 The noise ordinance regulates noise only.
 If there is loud noise but no evidence of an actual party, responding officers may be able to cite for a violation of the noise ordinance.
-This is a misdemeanor charge which may or may not help solve your problem.

 The home sharing ordinance regulates short term rentals.
-Short term rentals (rentals of shorter duration than 30 days) require a permit.
-Permits for short-term rentals can be suspended after two citations or revoked after three.
-These citations would include citations for parties, citations for failure to put away garbage cans, or any code violations.
+Short term rentals (rentals of shorter duration than 20 days) require a permit.
+Permits for permitted short-term rentals can be suspended after two citations or revoked after three.
+These citations would include citations for parties or noise, citations for failure to put away garbage cans, or any code violations.
 If a party house is a short term rental with no permit, that's another story altogether.